Room Selection Phases

-In addition to the above, the Block Housing Group Leader will have the added responsibility of being the liaison for their group with Resident Assistant (RA), Community Advisor (CA), and Housefellow staff.
+In addition to the above, the Block Housing Group Leader will have the added responsibility of being the liaison for their group with the Resident Assistant (RA), Community Advisor (CA), and Housefellow staff.
 Should there be any issues with members of your group during the year, Housing Services will contact the Block Leader to address those concerns.
 The Block Leader is expected to be responsive to this type of outreach.

-Other Important Information
+Other Important Block Housing Information

 - Smaller sized blocks (six to eight individuals) may find more block options available to them.